enragedginger/akka-quartz-scheduler/README.md

 Where `_system` represents an instance of an Akka `ActorSystem` – note that `QuartzSchedulerExtension` is scoped to that `ActorSystem` and there will only ever be one instance of it per `ActorSystem`.

-There is only one external method on the `scheduler` instance, which is `schedule`:
+There primary external method on the `scheduler` instance is `schedule`, used for scheduling a job:

 ```scala
 def schedule(name: String, receiver: ActorRef, msg: AnyRef): java.util.Date